Find Trade Colleges

 Maintenance and Repair Worker

-Qualities of a Maintenance & Repair Worker
+List of Maintenance & Repair Worker Job Duties

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.